Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

-The hidden input field for the `productId` will be sent to the server when the add to cart button is pressed.
-The API route at `/addToCart` can contain all the logic to add the product to the cart, then re-render the page.
-The advantage here is the button will be actionable before the page has fully loaded and JavaScript hydrated.
+The hidden input field for the `productId` is sent to the server when the **Add to cart** button is clicked.
+The API route at `/addToCart` can contain all the logic to add the product to the cart and re-render the page.
+The button is actionable before the page fully loads and the JavaScript is hydrated.

 ## Next steps

-Read the full API reference for the [`<Form>` component](https://shopify.dev/api/hydrogen/components/framework/form)
+Read the full API reference for the [`<Form>` component](https://shopify.dev/api/hydrogen/components/framework/form).